 The most important factor when choosing a piano, however, is still quality of construction.
 A high quality small grand will always sound better than a poorly made larger grand.
-As a matter of fact, a fine vertical often eclipses an inferior grand.
+As a matter of fact, a fine upright piano often eclipses an inferior grand.

 The Good, the Bad and the Average

-OK, I’ve harped and harped that the difference in pianos is not in technology, but in quality–the quality of materials and the quality of workmanship used when making the piano.
-Ok, but, how does one tell if a piano is a well–built instrument?
+The difference in pianos is not in technology, but in quality–the quality of materials and the quality of workmanship used when making the piano. ...but, how does one tell if a piano is a well–built instrument?

-The service issues that are more likely to come up with your piano are ones of adjustment–making the piano play correctly and sound good.
+The service issues that are more likely to come up are adjustments – making the piano play correctly and sound good.
 These adjustments are not typically covered by the factory warranty and making sure they’re taken care of usually has more to do with where you buy your piano than anything else.